Blog

 1. See an allergist

-A specialist may order skin tests or a specific immunoglobulin (IgE) test to determine the causative allergen.
+The specialist may prescribe skin tests or tests for specific immunoglobulins (IgE) to determine the causative allergen.

 2. Keep a symptom diary